kide-vm/kide/lib/virtual/README.md

 source.
 Here we add compile functions to ast classes and  compile the AST layer into Virtual::Objects and Parfait::Values

-The main objects are Space (lots of objects), BootClass (represents a class), CompiledMethod (with Blocks and Instruction).
+The main objects are Space (lots of objects), Parfait::Class , Method and MethodSource (with Blocks and Instruction).

 **Virtual** Instructions get further transformed into **register** instructions.
 This is done by an abstractly defined Register Machine with basic Intructions.